-I’m on a roll with my Italian bitter greens, looks like.
+I’m on a roll with my Italian bitter greens.
 I grabbed a bunch of escarole yesterday while I was grocery shopping, bypassing the baby spinach-arugula-mixed lettuce I’ve gotten into the habit of buying.

 - 1 shallot, finely chopped

 - 2 tablespoons (30 ml) extra-virgin olive oil

 - 1 small bunch escarole, outer leaves removed

 - 1 cup roasted sweet potatoes , sliced into chunks

 - Cook the lentils with 2 teaspoons salt in a large saucepan of boiling water about 25 minutes, or until tender.

 - Drain the lentils and mix in a bowl with the shallot, olive oil, vinegar and a few grinds of black pepper.

 - Trim off the stem of the escarole and slice into bite-sized pieces; add to the lentils along with the sweet potatoes and toss together.